 - They are risky; poor weather conditions can lead to a bad yield or a short season, and there are no refunds with CSAs.

 - They are unpredictable; even a bountiful season can have weeks that are up and down in terms of how much produce you’re bringing home.
 And members often don’t know what they’re going to get ahead of time, so planning weekly meals can be difficult.

 - They can cause food waste, especially the box-style CSAs.
 Lack of planning and food saving can lead to excess produce that goes to waste.

-When you consider the amount of food you’re getting for the price (plus any added perks) and comparing it to how much you would spend for that amount of food at a store, a CSA usually works out to be a much better value.
+When you consider the amount of food you’re getting for the price (plus any added perks) and comparing it to how much you would spend for that amount of food at a store, a CSA usually works out to be a better value.

-However, to find out if a CSA actually is the right price for you, do some research.
+To find out if a CSA actually is the right price for you, do some research.
 Find out the price of a CSA membership in your area, how many weeks the membership lasts for, and how frequent the pickups are.
 This will allow you to determine the cost per pickup of your CSA share.
 Then find some information on past seasons pickups to determine how much food you will likely be receiving over the course of the season.
-This can be done by looking online for pictures of a typical pickup from the farm, or talking to people in your community who have participated in that particular CSA.
+This can be done by looking online for pictures of a typical pickup from the farm, or talking to people in your community who have participated in that specific CSA.